jkutner/heroku-buildpack-minecraft/README.md

 $ heroku config:set AWS_SECRET_KEY=xxx
 ```

-The buildpack will sync your world to the bucket every 5 seconds.
+The buildpack will sync your world to the bucket every 60 seconds, but this is configurable by setting the `AWS_SYNC_INTERVAL` config var.

 ## Customizing